Misiones Orientales: Jesuit Reductions

+Return to national control

 The territory returned to Spain in 1777 in the First Treaty of San Ildefonso, but was definitively ceded to Portugal in the Treaty of Badajoz (1801).
-It became part of Brazil when this country gained its independence from Portugal in 1822.
+It became part of Brazil when Brazil gained independence from Portugal in 1822.

+In 1819, the Treaty of La Farola stipulated that this territory was definitely lost for Uruguay, and in exchange was built the Isla de Flores lighthouse in the Río de la Plata.